 Stockport Special Educational Needs and Disabilities Information Advice and Support Service (SENDIASS)

-The Together Trust's expert team are here to offer free, confidential and impartial support to parents and carers of children and young people aged between 0 and 25 in Stockport who have or may have Special Educational Needs and Disabilities.
+The Together Trust's experienced team are here to offer free, confidential and impartial support to parents and carers of children and young people aged between 0 and 25 in Stockport who have or may have Special Educational Needs and Disabilities.
 We also provide independent advice and support directly to young people aged between 16 and 25 who have or may have Special Educational Needs and Disabilities.
 Young people can access the service in their own right or with the support of their parents.

 Get in touch with us today